 What the founders want for their company may not always suit the investors.
 If there arises any problem between both there are high chances that the startup will fail as the company is running on funding.
 So the founders have to do work as per the decision of the investors.
 Housing.com is one of the biggest examples of the failure of a startup due to problems between founders and investors because of which housing.com was forced to merge with some other company.

 Every subsequent funding round is much more difficult

 If your company runs mostly on vulture funding then it becomes highly difficult to raise the next round of funding.
 Initially, when you first raise the funding presumably, you must have told your ideas and your future plans but when you arrive at the next level of funding you again have to tell your new plans, objectives, and how much you’ve achieved and earned.
 You also have to tell and also give reasons as to why you didn’t become successful yet.
 So every round comes with new difficulties and presents more hurdles.

 If the startup takes a long time then profitable investors start losing their interest as well as patience.
 They do not wish to invest more in an unsuccessful company.
 If you provide them with a good response then only they will continue to invest or else will back off.
 The funding in every other round becomes bigger and hence it becomes equally challenging to convince investors to continue investing.

 With every new funding, you start losing the right on your own shares.
 So you should take the right decisions to make your company profitable with less funding to avoid dependency on the investors for the money and to stop going to investors for every little thing.
 With less funding, you also get more rights to take the company’s decision.
 You become the full-time owner of your company.
-There is no such rule that says companies cannot be successful without fundings.
-There are many companies who have taken very few fundings and are to this day very successful and are also able to invest in more companies.
-On the other hand, there are also companies that received high fundings but had to go through losses at the end.
-It just depends on your decision making and your skills to decide where your company will be in the next few years.
+There is no such rule that says companies cannot be successful without funding.
+There are many companies who have taken very little funding and are to this day very successful and are also able to invest in more companies.
+On the other hand, there are also companies that received high funding but had to go through losses at the end.
+It just depends on your decision-making and your skills to decide where your company will be in the next few years.